Meant for You

 The song was originally recorded by David Lasley as a 24-track demo during writer recording sessions at A&M Recording Studios while Lasley was under contract to Almo Music.
 Lasley's version was subsequently released on several compilation albums.

 Background

 Roxanne Seeman gave Debra Laws “Meant For You” and “All The Things I Love”, both co-written with David Lasley, to try out.
 The demos were recorded with a full rhythm section and background vocals on a 24-track recorded at A&M Recording Studios.

 "Meant For You" and “All The Things I Love” were re-recorded at Concord Recording Center, formerly Scott/Sunstorm and ABC Recording Studios before that, by engineer Gerry Brown.
 It was produced by Hubert Laws and Ronnie Laws, using a similar arrangement to the demos.

 Composition

 Seeman developed the lyrical content for the song in a writing session with Lasley in his writer room at the Almo Publishing offices in Hollywood.
 Lasley then sat at the piano with the lyrics, where he put melody to the words and they developed it into a song.

+Cashbox described “Meant for You” as a “Stevie Wonder-influenced groove” thematically “about love and dreams come true.”
+The song contains chorus vocals, rhythm guitar and strings.